The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Some conventions

+The property in \cref{e:cN0} is critical in establishing the existence of an invariant set for the operator $A$ in the proof of \cref{P:InvariantSet} in \cref{S:InvariantSet}.
+All the necessary quantities will be bounded by a $\cN$ constant, and all those bounds ultimately derive from the key bound on $\norm{\uu}_{C^{N, \al}(Q)}$ in \cref{P:SConsequences} for $\uu \in \Dom_N(A)$, which we establish in the next section.

-In the process of obtaining constants $c_0$ and $c_X$, it will be clear that they increase with their arguments.
-The value of $c_0$ will increase with $T$ because all of its arguments increase with $T$, as does $U_{min}^{-1}$: nonetheless, we will think of $c_0$ as bounding the size of the initial data.
+In the process of obtaining constants $c_0$, $c_X$, or $\cN$ it will be clear that they increase with their arguments.
+It is sometimes clearer to write the expression for a constant $\cN$ more explicitly; typical examples are $c_0 + c_X T^\al$ and $e^{M T}$.

+Because we imposed the restrictions on $\UU$ and $\f$ in \cref{D:NReg} for all time, a $c_0$ constant has no dependence on $T$.

 \begin{remark} Many of our estimates contain factors of the form $C_1 T^{e_1} + C_2 T^{e_2} + C_3 T^{e_3}$, $0 < e_1 < e_2 < e_3$, where $C_1$, $C_2$, and $C_3$ may depend upon the norms of the data or the solution, but have no explicit dependence on time.
 To simplify matters, we will assume that $T \le T_0$ for some fixed but arbitrarily large $T_0 > 0$.
 Then